TW: pet loss, grief, mention of dog attack. This might be a long one, I'm unpacking a lot right now.

 Riley, his brother, and his friend Colton - all athletes - had triangulated Blynken like a little football and captured her before she could get into trouble or hurt during the coming January storm.
 When I arrived, still in my pink tights, she was hanging out in their garage.
 Big eyes, sweet and soft puppy fur... such an innocent expression.
 She had been timid with everyone else, but she let me pick her up.

-It is worth admitting, and most people would agree, I was often very intense and precious about her.
-We didn't do tons of walks because I was afraid of her overheating, I didn't take her everywhere or make her a patio dog even though she was fine whenever we did those things because I didn't want her to have to deal with stranger dogs.
+I didn't let go until the day we had to say goodbye.
+I was actually really intense, protective, and precious about her.
+We didn't do tons of walks because I was afraid of her overheating, I didn't take her everywhere or make her a patio dog even though she was fine whenever we did those things because I didn't want her to have to deal with strangers.
 I don't think I really treated her like a dog, cuz I didn't really see her as a dog.
-That's a unique thing in the pug community, I think, because pugs are so... distant... from other dog breeds.
 But she was a dog.
 I just really made her my world, and tried to protect her from everything.

 The thing is, Blynken's cognitive decline was really painful for me.
 I watched a really beloved pet become super fearful of everything, pacing, and crying.
 I had to clean up so many messes, and spent thousands and thousands of dollars I didn't have at the vet to try and help her.
 Once she passed, I think I had to pack up her death into a little corner of my memory and just leave it at that. [to be continued.
 I need to take a break from writing this ♥]